nkabbara/nkabbara.github.io/docs/principles.md

 layout: page
 title: "Principles"
 date: 2022-10-30
-version: 0.2.0
+version: 0.3.0
 categories: life
 ---

-### Always try to leave things better than you found them.
+### Always try to leave things better than you found. them.

-### Default to leaving most conversations with your interlocutors feeling better.
+### Default to being kind with people[1], but not nice.

 ### Do things as slowly as possible, but not slower.

+[1]: nice is not telling someome that they have a piece of lettuce in their teeth so you don't emberrase them.
+Kind is telling them.